a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-camera.md

 The map camera, which is represented by the `Camera` class in the `Level` package, is the class responsible for keeping track of which section of a map needs to be shown/updated during a specific time period.
-If you have ever played a 3D video game, you will have an idea of what a game map's camera is -- often times you are given the ability in these games to rotate it yourself to see different parts of the map as you play.
+If you have ever played a 3D video game, you will have an idea of what a game's map camera is -- often times you are given the ability in those games to rotate the camera at will to see different parts of the map as you play.
 In a 2D world, the camera is a lot simpler, as there are only four movement directions -- up, down, left, and right.

 Take a look at the below gif: